 At KIPP, we are committed to meeting the needs of all learners - including students who are gifted and talented.
-KIPP Newark will therefore provide all gifted and talented students with programs which provide for gifted and talented students' basic education while encouraging optimum development of the students' special abilities.
-Programs shall be developed or located which stimulate students to participate constructively in, and contribute to, the activities of the school, the community and society.
+KIPP Newark will therefore provide all gifted and talented students with services which provide for gifted and talented students' basic education while encouraging optimum development of the students' potential or demonstrated academic abilities.
+Services shall be developed or located which stimulate students to participate constructively in, and contribute to, the activities of the school, the community and society.
 The full Gifted and Talented Policy is available upon request to the school.